Logo BusinessBecause - The business school voice

 Should you apply to Stanford?

 Stanford’s selectiveness is no accident: Stanford MBAs must measure up to one of the world’s most demanding programs.
-The rewards are worth it, however, especially for technologically-inclined candidates who want to take advantage of the school’s close links to nearby Silicon Valley.
+The rewards are worth it, however, especially for technologically inclined candidates who want to take advantage of the school’s close links to nearby Silicon Valley.

 As with any top business school, your application to Stanford is about more than just a GMAT score—rather than looking for students who will get good grades, Stanford is looking for candidates who will make exceptional alumni.

-More specifically, the Stanford MBA admissions committee looks for: Intellectual vitality, demonstrated leadership potential, and personal qualities and contributions.
+More specifically, the Stanford MBA admissions committee looks for intellectual vitality, demonstrated leadership potential, and personal qualities and contributions.

 The GMAT is therefore not the only area of your application that needs to reflect excellence.

-The admissions committee will also look at your undergraduate Grade Point Average, or GPA, (Stanford’s average MBA GPA is 3.8), letters of recommendation, professional experience and essays.
+The admissions committee will also look at your undergraduate Grade Point Average, or GPA, (Stanford’s average MBA GPA is 3.8), letters of recommendation, professional experience, and essays.

 There are some short questions asking about your contributions and background, but the two main Stanford MBA essay questions are: ‘What matters most to you, and why?’ and ‘Why Stanford?’

-But a good GMAT score is a just one data point in your application: what a school like Stanford is looking for is potential and the character to realize it.
+But a good GMAT score is just one data point in your application: what a school like Stanford is looking for is potential and the character to realize it.

 To stand the best chance of MBA application success, download our free BusinessBecause MBA Application Guide.

-The data in this article is for the Stanford MBA class of 2023 and updated annually.
+The data in this article is for the Stanford MBA class of 2026 and updated annually.

 RECAPTHA :